L.A. Love (La La)

 "L.A.
 Love (La La)" is a song recorded by American singer Fergie.
 It was co-written by Fergie and the song's producer DJ Mustard, with additional writing credits from Shomari Wilson, Royce Thomas, and Theron Thomas.
-The remix version of the song, which features California rapper and DJ Mustard colleague YG, was included as the lead single on her second studio album Double Dutchess (2017).
+The remix version of the song, which features California rapper and DJ Mustard colleague YG, was included on her second studio album Double Dutchess (2017).
 "L.A.
 Love (La La)" was used as background music in commercials for the 2015 Chrysler 200 and was also used as the theme song for the reality television series Kourtney and Khloé Take The Hamptons and Togetherness and video game NBA 2K16.